 - Cuban Sausage Pinwheels from Sweet and Savory Meals

-Below is the printable recipe card for today’s Parmesan Onion Appetizer Squares.
+Below is the printable recipe card along with the nutritional information and exact measurements for making today’s easy appetizer of Parmesan Onion Squares.

 - 1½ cups mayonnaise

 - 1½ cup Parmesan cheese grated or shredded

 - 3 tablespoons grated onion

 - 1 teaspoon dried oregano

 - 30 party cocktail bread

 - Mix the first 8 ingredients together in a medium-sized bowl.

 - Spread approximately 1 tablespoon of the Parmesan mixture evenly onto the cocktail bread and place on a baking sheet.